Configuring Azure Active Directory Conditional Access

 Azure Active Directory Conditional Access is available in the Premium tier of Azure AD.
 For more information about Azure AD Premium, see Azure Active Directory pricing.

 Connecting your organization to Azure Active Directory

-If your App Center organization is not already connected to an Azure Active Directory tenant, you'll have to connect it first.
+If your App Center organization isn't already connected to an Azure Active Directory tenant, you must connect it first.
 See Connecting to Azure Active Directory for how to do that.

 Setting up Conditional Access

 This is an abbreviated guide to setting up Conditional Access.
 Full documentation is available at https://docs.microsoft.com/azure/active-directory/conditional-access/overview.

 In the Azure portal, open your Active Directory tenant, then open the Security settings, and click on Conditional Access.

 In Conditional Access settings, click New policy to create a policy.

 In New policy settings, click on Cloud apps or actions and select Visual Studio App Center as the target of the policy.
 Then select the other conditions that you want to apply, enable the policy, and click Create to save it.